smart-chain-fr/cardano-simple-script-vesting/README.md

   a bech32 encoded payment signing key (short: `ed25519_sk1...` or extended: `ed25519e_sk1...`).
 Note that Lucid doesn't provide support for importing staking signing keys so you cannot load a wallet for a "long" (base) address (eg. `addr_test1qpluggdj3uf3prtczppgvu4nexgxzmzmpckzjs8v9jyqxpvz2l3xlg3k42ss7m55e94r62ctwc0awhh02jtcf60qrg0sxppnvm`).
 If you only provide the payment signing key for this address, Lucid will load the wallet with the following address `addr_test1vpluggdj3uf3prtczppgvu4nexgxzmzmpckzjs8v9jyqxpg3pq80m`.
 * `apiKey` : A blockfrost apiKey/projectId

+Note: For keys derivation and script generation you can refer to [docs](docs) and [keys-and-scripts-examples](keys-and-scripts-examples).

 sample call:
 ```js